bor0/gidti/manuscript/chapter2.md

 I> ### Definition 19
 I>
-I> Recursive functions are those functions that refer to themselves.
+I> Recursive functions are functions that refer to themselves.
 We have the following properties for such functions:
 I>
 I> 1.
 A simple base case (or cases) - a terminating case that returns a value without using recursion I> 1.
 A set of rules that reduce the other cases towards the base case